Blog | Personal Finance

 Successful business owners have these traits in common

 Entrepreneurs aren’t like everyone else.
-We are people who are driven, from the depths of our soul, to choose the road less travelled.
-Our society is firmly steeped in a tradition of encouraging people to go to college and then live paycheck to paycheck while working for a corporation for the next 40+ years.
+They are people who are driven from the depths of their soul, who choose the road less traveled.
+Our society is firmly steeped in a tradition of encouraging people to go to college just to live paycheck to paycheck while working for a corporation for the next 40+ years.
 That’s the path most people choose, because it’s traditional.
 It’s what their parents did.
 It’s safe.

 Characteristics of entrepreneurship